nj1a/UdaciCards/README.md

 ## Issues

-The TextInputs in the AddDeckView and AddQuestionView do not respond correctly (move up) when a keyboard shows up.
+- The TextInputs in the AddDeckView and AddQuestionView do not respond correctly (move up) when a keyboard shows up.
 The currecnt workaround is to put TextInputs at the top and control their heights so the keyboard doesn't have to push TextInputs upwards.
 I also tried `react-native-keyboard-aware-scrollview` but it didn't seem to work well with multiline TextInputs.

+- The local notification seems unstable, and sometimes it doesn't show up even in Android.